xeraa/microservice-monitoring/readme.md

 4. **Filebeat modules**: Show the *nginx*, *system*, and *SSH* dashboards.
 5. **Heartbeat**: Run Heartbeat and show the visualization in Kibana, then kill the frontend application and see the change.
 6. **Httpbeat**: Show */health* and */metrics* with cURL (credentials are `admin` and `secret`).
 Then collect the same information with Httpbeat and show it in Kibana's Discover tab.
+7. **Metricbeat JMX**: Display the same */health* and */metrics* data and its collection through JMX.
+8. **Visual Builder**: Build a more advanced visualization with the new visual builder, for example the heap usage and the initial heap per node.
-7. **Sleuth & Zipkin**: Show the traces in the log so far.
+9. **Sleuth & Zipkin**: Show the traces in the log so far.
 Then let the attendees hit */call*, */call-bad*, and */call-nested* to see where the slowness is coming from and how errors look like.
 Also use the [Zipkin Chrome extension](https://github.com/openzipkin/zipkin-browser-extension) to show the current call(s).